 A “sunken fontanel” in babies is a common concern for new parents.
 And, understandably, new parents look for this because newborns can’t tell us how they’re feeling or what’s going on.
-When babies are dehydrated, yes, the fontanel on the top of their head can look or feel caved in.
-But this is a later sign of dehydration seen in babies who are not eating, urinating, acting normally, or are having vomiting and/or diarrhea.
-This is not an isolated finding, and it is usually not one of the first things you’ll notice.
-So yes, always check with the doctor if you’re concerned, but try not to freak out if this is the only abnormality you notice in your baby who is otherwise doing fine.
+When babies are dehydrated, the fontanel on the top of their head can look or feel caved in.
+But this is a later sign of dehydration seen in babies who are not eating, urinating, acting normally, or are vomiting and/or diarrhea.
+This is not an isolated finding and is usually not one of the first things you’ll notice.
+So yes, always check with the doctor if you’re concerned, but try not to freak out if this is the only abnormality you see in your baby, who is otherwise doing fine.

 When to Call Your Doctor

-- Is a newborn baby from birth to 3 months old, and you have any concern about their change in eating, urination, vomiting, diarrhea, fever, or activity level.
+- Is a newborn baby from birth to 3 months old, and you have any concerns about their change in eating, urination, vomiting, diarrhea, fever, or activity level.

 - Can’t keep any fluids down for several hours.